262life/beeline/README.md

 k8s_shortcuts integrates deeply into cloud native environments leveraging extension points and providing a seamless experience for scheduling, lifecycle management, resource management, security, monitoring, and user experience.

 For more details about the solutions currently supported by k8s_shortcuts, please refer to the [project status section](#project-status) below.
 We plan to continue adding support for many common functions required based on community demand and engagement in future releases.
-See our [roadmap](https://bobdotme.github.io/bob/#!road.md) for more details.

 ## Getting Started and Documentation

-For installation, deployment, and administration, see our [Documentation](https://bobdotme.github.io/bob/#!documentation.md)
+For installation, deployment, and administration, see our [Documentation](https://bobdotme.github.io/k8s_shortcuts/DOCUMENTATION.md)

 ## Contributing